ManjarrezAvila/JavaEE-MMA/README.md

 ## Introduction

-In this course we learn about
+In this course we learn how to develop java applications with Spring and Hibernate.
+We make an application with an MVC design pattern, using spring boot, spring data JPA and spring security to handle the security of the services.

 ## Dependencies